-

 • Cosmetics : to protect the skin from oxidative stress and improve the preservation of formulations.

-Due to its resistance to heat and light , it is preferred in formulations requiring a long shelf life, while converting into active tocopherol in the body after enzymatic hydrolysis.
+Thanks to its resistance to heat and light , it is preferred in formulations requiring a long shelf life, while converting into active tocopherol in the body after enzymatic hydrolysis.

-Objectives and usefulness of tocopheryl acetate dosage
+Objectives and usefulness of tocopheryl acetate assay

-The dosage of this molecule aims to:
+The measurement of this molecule aims to:

 • Control the content of active vitamin E in food or nutraceutical products;